-June 9, 2023 — In a determined effort to spotlight federal responses to water pollution in the U.S.-Mexico border area, U.S. Senator Alex Padilla (D-Calif.)Opens in a new tab. made a visit on Monday to the U.S. International Boundary and Water Commission (IBWC) Wastewater Treatment Plant, situated near the border in San Diego.
-There, he announced that $300 million has been budgeted to stem the flow of raw sewage from Mexico into CaliforniaOpens in a new tab..
+June 9, 2023 — In a determined effort to spotlight federal responses to water pollution in the U.S.-Mexico border area, U.S. Senator Alex Padilla (D-Calif.) made a visit on Monday to the U.S. International Boundary and Water Commission (IBWC) Wastewater Treatment Plant, situated near the border in San Diego.
+There, he announced that $300 million has been budgeted to stem the flow of raw sewage from Mexico into California.
 The money is part of the U.S.-Mexico-Canada trade agreement, which set aside money to clean up the environment along the southern border.

 During heavy storms or when facilities in Tijuana break down, millions of gallons of raw sewage flow downhill into the U.S. side of the border in the Tijuana River Valley and out to sea, contaminating miles of Southern California beaches.
-According to Muckrock NewsOpens in a new tab., “The Imperial Beach and Coronado areas of California have been deeply impacted by the Tijuana sewage crisis, leading to hundreds of days of beach closures and thousands of people sickened by sewage and toxic waste that has poured from the Tijuana River into the Pacific Ocean.”
+According to Muckrock News, “The Imperial Beach and Coronado areas of California have been deeply impacted by the Tijuana sewage crisis, leading to hundreds of days of beach closures and thousands of people sickened by sewage and toxic waste that has poured from the Tijuana River into the Pacific Ocean.”

 During his visit, Senator Padilla was briefed by representatives from the U.S. Environmental Protection Agency (EPA) and IBWC about their current projects aimed at reducing pollution in the region.